hl7au/au-fhir-base/input/intro-notes/StructureDefinition-au-localreportidentifier-intro.md

-A local report identifier is an organisation's identifier for a report in that organisation's local system set of reports.

-A report identifier must uniquely identify the report from all other reports in a particular system (e.g. diagnostic imaging system, clinical laboratory system, document management system, referral systems).

-In some laboratory systems, the report identifier may be a concatenation of a lab number and report panel code (e.g. 19P123456-FBC), where the panel code makes the identifier unique from other reports under the same lab number.

 ### Usage Notes

 In many systems the report identifier is fulfilled by the concept filler order number in the HL7 V2 specification if there is only a single filler order number per report.
 When sending a filler order number the [AU Local Order Identifier](StructureDefinition-au-localorderidentifier.html) is the recommended applicable profile.